rhonedawg/Hackerrack/README.md

-# Hackerrack
+# Hackerrank
-All of my practice with Hackerrack
+All of my practice with Hackerrank